ROTATOR CUFF TENDINITIS OR FROZEN SHOULDER

 - Exercise Therapy: Includes muscle stretches to maintain the shoulder movements and strengthening program for the neck and shoulder, to improve overall stability and control

-- Ultrasound: The application of ultrasonic waves decreases tissue inflammation and reduces pain and swelling.
+- Ultrasound: Decreases tissue inflammation and reduces pain and swelling.

-- Shortwave Diathermy and Moist Heat: To aid in reducing pain and muscle spasm
+- Shortwave Diathermy: Reduces pain and muscle spasm

 ErgonomicsTips and Advice: Advice on improving neck and spine posture to reduce pressure on the various parts of the shoulder.